 The 25-m high cliff is located on the southern summit of the Capitoline Hill, overlooking the Roman Forum, near the Capitoline Museums and seat of city hall.

 Gucci is to sponsor the clearing of paths around the cliff, the restoration of gardens long closed to the public, and the installation of a new lighting system.

 Composed mainly of porous tufa rock, the cliff was used during the Roman Republic as an execution site, from which traitors were flung to their deaths.Gucci, which presented its 2020 Cruise collection fashion show inside the Capitoline Museums in June, is no stranger to collaboration with the ancient past: its pre-fall 2019 collection was shot in Italy's archaeological parks of Pompeii, Herculaneum and Selinunte.

 Gucci's intervention at the Tarpeian Rock, also known as the Rupe Tarpea, follows other Italian fashion brands stepping in to restore landmark sites in Rome.

-Luxury jeweller Bulgari donated €1.5 million to clean the Spanish Steps and recently announced its plan to restore the sacred area of Largo Argentina, site of Julius Caesar's assassination and home to a much-visited cat sanctuary.
+Luxury jeweller Bulgari donated €1.5 million to clean the Spanish Steps as well as undertaking work to restore the sacred area of Largo Argentina, site of Julius Caesar's assassination and home to a much-visited cat sanctuary.

 Piazza della Consolazione, 00186 Roma RM, Italy